irvinm/Toggle-Native-Tab-Bar/README.md

         *   [Close the Window](https://addons.mozilla.org/en-US/firefox/addon/close-the-window/)
         *   <img src="MinMaxClose.png" alt="Min\Max\Close Emulation" width="30%" /> -- These addons can replace the native buttons.

-(LIMITATION) Limited access to Firefox's menu when native tabs are hidden
+~~(LIMITATION) Limited access to Firefox's menu when native tabs are hidden~~
 ---------------------------------------------

 *   <img src="menu.png" alt="Firefox Menu" width="50%" /> -- This is the native Firefox menu.
-*   Use this addon to temporarily show the native tab bar, then press the `ALT` key to access Firefox's menu.
+*   ~~Use this addon to temporarily show the native tab bar, then press the `ALT` key to access Firefox's menu.~~
+*   Pressing "ALT" seems to be working now even without the native tabs showing

 (INFO) Addon icon